kyverno/website/content/en/docs/Writing policies/verify-images.md

           -----END PUBLIC KEY-----
 ```

-This policy will validate that all images that match `ghcr.io/kyverno/test-verify-image:*` are signed with specified key.
+This policy will validate that all images that match `ghcr.io/kyverno/test-verify-image:*` are signed with the specified key.

 A signed image can be run as follows: